-A. To be eligible for the award:

-- The exhibitor cannot have won any equine association points (in open, youth or novice youth, excluding walk-trot and halter points) at any time prior to the year of the award. - 2.
-The exhibitor is a first-time AjPHA Novice Youth card holder. - First-time Novice Youth card holders who have earned APHA Youth or Open points are not eligible for this award. - B. All eligible exhibitors must hold a current year Novice Youth status card and must be a current member of the AjPHA or APHA according to Rule GR-020.I. - C. This award is based on total points accumulated on a one-horse/one- Novice Youth basis per calendar year (excluding APHA World Shows), and the horse's ownership must meet the requirements of Rule YP-015. - Only one rookie of the year will be awarded, and will only include the Novice Youth division. - Eligible Points.
+- A. To be eligible for the award: - 1.
+The exhibitor cannot have won any equine association points, money and/or a World or Reserve Championship titles (in open, youth or novice youth, excluding walk-trot and halter points) at any time prior to the year of the award. - 2.
+The exhibitor is a first-time AjPHA Novice Youth card holder. - First-time Novice Youth card holders who have earned APHA Youth or Open points are not eligible for this award. - B. All eligible exhibitors must hold a current year Novice Youth status card and must be a current member of the AjPHA or APHA according to Rule GR-020.I. - C. This award is based on total points accumulated on a one-horse/one- Novice Youth basis per calendar year (excluding APHA World Shows), and the horse's ownership must meet the requirements of Rule YP-015. - 1.
+Only one rookie of the year will be awarded, and will only include the Novice Youth division. - 2.
+Eligible Points.
 Points earned in events listed in YP-215.A. are eligible for this award. - In order to be eligible for this award, a minimum of six (6) points must be earned (excluding APHA World Shows).

-D. TIEBREAKER:

-- 1. To the exhibitor winning points in the greatest number of different events. - 2.
+- D. TIEBREAKER: - 1.
+To the exhibitor winning points in the greatest number of different events. - 2.
 To the exhibitor with the greatest number of wins. - E. An appropriate award will be awarded by the APHA.